-Your iPad has a ton of use cases, so there’s no point buying a stand that is only suitable for certain things.
-The beauty of Twelve South’s HoverBar Duo is it can do almost anything you can imagine.
-It will hold your tablet in portrait or landscape at a multitude of different angles and heights thanks to its highly adjustable holder.
-That’s great whether you want to make Zoom calls, have a second monitor for your Mac, or watch TV and movies.
-It comes with a weighted desk stand and an overhead clamp, too, extending its utility even further.
+This iPad stand can hold your tablet almost anywhere you want, in portrait or landscape orientation at a range of different angles and heights thanks to its highly adjustable holder.
+That makes it the best iPad stand all round, whether you want to make Zoom calls, to connect a second monitor to your Mac, or to watch TV and movies.
+It comes with a weighted desk stand and an overhead clamp, extending its utility even further.

-Most iPads are expensive purchases, but that doesn’t mean your tablet stand has to cost an arm and a leg as well.
-Moft’s Invisible Tablet Stand proves that point with an affordable price that belies its clever functionality.
-You see, this iPad stand is much akin to an origami creation – fold its back panel in one of six different ways and you can prop up your iPad at various angles, in both landscape and portrait, giving it a ton of flexibility for different tasks.
-It just goes to show that affordable need not mean cheap and tacky.
+Apple's iPads are fairly expensive purchases, especially if you opt for a Pro, but that doesn’t mean your stand has to cost a lot.
+Moft’s Invisible Tablet Stand offers an affordable iPad stand that also boasts some clever functionality.
+Something like an origami creation, it has a back panel that can be soldered in six different ways to prop up your iPad at various angles in both landscape and portrait orientation.
+It offers a lot of flexibility and proves that affordable doesn't have to mean cheap and tacky.

-Satechi’s R1 stand excels in so many ways, you would expect it to cost much more than it does.
-It’s made from aluminium with a classy, premium look that wouldn’t look out of place being unveiled on-stage by Apple itself.
-It’s capable of holding any iPad, any iPhone, and even MacBooks, yet folds down into a tiny package that's ideal for traveling.
-And it comes in three colours that will perfectly complement your existing Apple gear.
-For the price, you get an awful lot from this stylish iPad stand.
+Satechi’s R1 looks so smart that you would expect it to cost a lot more than it does.
+Made from aluminium, it offers a classy, premium look that would even look the part if it were unveiled on-stage by Apple itself.
+It can hold any iPad, iPhone or even a MacBook, and yet it folds down into a tiny package that's perfect for travel.
+It comes in three colours so you can pick one to complement your Apple gear.
+It's an ingenious iPad stand and a brilliant buy for this price.

-The iPad is a gorgeous piece of industrial design, so it makes sense to pair it with a stand that’s equally striking.
-The Yohann iPad Stand is carved from a single block of wood (you can choose walnut or oak, according to your taste) and lets you arrange your tablet in several different positions, both landscape and portrait.
-There are cut-outs for the speakers and charging cable, so you don’t miss out in the name of beauty.
+The iPad is a beautiful piece of industrial design so it makes sense to pair it with a stand that looks just as striking.
+The Yohann iPad Stand is another very sleek iPad stand, and one that looks like a piece of sculpture rather than a strictly utilitarian object.
+Carved from a single block of wood (you can choose from walnut or oak, according to your taste), it can hold your iPad in several positions, both landscape and portrait.
+There are cut-outs for the speakers and charging cable, so you don’t lose anything in the name of beauty.
 There’s also a version for the 12.9-inch iPad Pro with a built-in Apple Pencil holder.

-Keeping everyone entertained on a long journey is often of paramount importance, especially if young children are involved.
-Luckily, you can avert disaster with an iPad and the Car Headrest Mount from iKross.
-This iPad holder clamps onto your car headrests and gives you plenty of options.
-You can position the iPad in landscape or portrait modes, tilt it however you like, and extend it so it sits between the two front seats so everyone in the back can see.
-That versatility gives it plenty of points in our book.
+Keeping passengers entertained during a long road trip can be tricky, especially if the passengers are young children.
+Luckily, you can avoid a nightmare journey with this iPad Headrest Mount from iKross.
+It clamps onto your car headrests, with plenty of options for positioning.
+You can place an iPad in landscape or portrait orientation, tilt it however you like, and extend the stand so the tablet sits between the two front seats, allowing everyone in the back of the car to see.
+That versatility makes it a great companion for long journeys.

-Some iPad cases double up as stands, but few can lift your tablet like the Moft Float.
-Its double-hinge stand folds out from the back of the case and can raise your tablet up to 3.15 inches in landscape mode, giving it the appearance of a miniature monitor that’s great for desktop usage.
-In portrait, the stand holds the iPad in a convenient reading mode.
-Then when you’re done, it all folds away and works as a tough plastic shell for your tablet.
-That two-in-one convenience makes it good value for money.
+Some iPad cases allow you to solve two problems at the same time by doubling as stands, but few can lift your tablet like the Moft Float.
+Its double-hinge stand folds out from the back of the case and can raise your tablet up to 3.15 inches in landscape mode, giving it the appearance of a miniature monitor, which is great for desktop use.
+In portrait mode, the stand holds the iPad in a convenient position for reading.
+When you’re done, the stand all folds away and serves as a tough plastic shell for your tablet.
+This two-in-one convenience makes this one of the best iPad stands when it comes to value for money.